HB-2006

 Pennsylvania HB 2006 — Artificial Intelligence in Companionship Applications Safety Act

 Imposes safety and disclosure obligations on operators of AI companion systems in Pennsylvania.
-Operators must maintain protocols to identify suicidal ideation and self-harm, decline to assist with suicide methods, and refer users to crisis services including the 988 Lifeline.
-Operators must publish protocol details on their website and provide AI identity disclosures at session start and every three hours.
-AI companions are prohibited from claiming to be or replace licensed mental health professionals.
-Enforcement is exclusively through the Attorney General upon user complaint, with civil penalties up to $15,000 per day per violation and injunctive relief available without proof of harm.
+Operators must implement protocols that detect suicidal ideation and self-harm expressions, decline to assist with suicide methods, and refer users to crisis services including the 988 Suicide and Crisis Lifeline.
+AI companions are prohibited from claiming or implying they are licensed mental health professionals.
+Operators must publish their safety protocols on their website and notify users at session start and every three hours that they are communicating with AI.
+Enforcement is exclusively through the Attorney General via user complaints, with civil penalties up to $15,000 per day per violation and injunctive relief.

 Summary

 Imposes safety and disclosure obligations on operators of AI companion systems in Pennsylvania.
-Operators must maintain protocols to identify suicidal ideation and self-harm, decline to assist with suicide methods, and refer users to crisis services including the 988 Lifeline.
-Operators must publish protocol details on their website and provide AI identity disclosures at session start and every three hours.
-AI companions are prohibited from claiming to be or replace licensed mental health professionals.
-Enforcement is exclusively through the Attorney General upon user complaint, with civil penalties up to $15,000 per day per violation and injunctive relief available without proof of harm.
+Operators must implement protocols that detect suicidal ideation and self-harm expressions, decline to assist with suicide methods, and refer users to crisis services including the 988 Suicide and Crisis Lifeline.
+AI companions are prohibited from claiming or implying they are licensed mental health professionals.
+Operators must publish their safety protocols on their website and notify users at session start and every three hours that they are communicating with AI.
+Enforcement is exclusively through the Attorney General via user complaints, with civil penalties up to $15,000 per day per violation and injunctive relief.

 Enforcement & Penalties